 First Thursdays at the Law Library is currently available to the public in virtual format.

 First Thursdays at the Marin County Law Library: Date for next meeting to be announced soon.
 To attend, you must register on Eventbrite.
 See program description at bottom right of this home page for further information and registration link.

-The next board meeting will be held on November 17, 2020 at 5:15 p.m. on Zoom with a call-in option.
-See agenda packet at Monthly Meetings tab for how to connect online or by phone.
-A print agenda will be available for viewing on the outdoor bulletin board at the middle archway entrance to the Civic Center (courts entrance) on November 13.
+The next board meeting will be held as a teleconference on September 20th at 5:15 p.m.
+See agenda packet at Monthly Meetings tab (which is on the "More" tab) for how to connect online or by phone.
+A print agenda will be available for viewing on the outdoor bulletin board at the middle archway entrance to the Civic Center (courts entrance).